-When determine the students best interests and their prior knowledges, instructors can create an optional modules with pretest or pre requisites materials.
+When determining the students best interests and their prior knowledge, instructors can create an optional modules with pretest or prerequisites materials.
 For examples, the modules can include quizzes that contain the background knowledge check in that required for further learning.
 Once they have passed a certain level, they can move into the next core content modules.

 - Extension/Optional Modules

 On the other hand, some students will benefit from extension/optional modules if they would like challenge themselves, explore more opportunities above beyond what is required.
 For example, instructors may fill in an extension modules with extra credits items, additional course materials, or optional assignments build on students’ own interests or objectives.